doanvalerie/pokemini-website/docs/implementation.md

 ## IR sensor

-To decode the AT\&T IR remote transmissions, we copy over our solution from Lab 3 ("IR Remote Control Texting Over a UART Link").
+To decode the AT&T IR remote transmissions, we copy over our solution from Lab 3 ("IR Remote Control Texting Over a UART Link").
 In particular, we use an AT&T S3 Universal Remote configured with TV code `1005`.
 This remote with the given TV code generates binary pulse-width modulated signals that uniquely identify